BioDesign-Automation-Consortium/iwbda-website/content/2023/index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: IWBDA-2023
   - block: markdown
+    id: logistics
+    content:
+      title: Conference Logistics
+      text: |-
+        # Location Details
+        Bio-Design Week will be held at two main venues:
+          - Boston University’s Center for Computing & Data Sciences, 665 Commonwealth Ave, Boston, MA 02215
+          - Asimov, 201 Brookline Avenue, Boston, MA 02215
+        # Hotels
+        Hotels close to Boston University and Asimov during Bio-Design Week may be more expensive than usual due to a Red Sox-Yankees series happening during the same week.
+We recommend looking at hotels along the MBTA’s Green Line (B) or within a reasonable walking distance to Boston University.
+There are options over in the Longwood Medical area (~25 minute walk or ~15 min by public transportation).
+Hotels in Cambridge may also be less expensive, but would require a longer commute.
+        # Parking
+        If you require on-site parking, please let us know so we can explore some options to accommodate you.
+Please email [Traci](mailto:traci@asimov.com) with the specific dates that you would need parking.
+        # Student funding
+        We are working on securing funding for students traveling to Bio-Design Week from schools within the United States.
+Stay tuned for more information.
+This funding will be available to undergraduate and graduate students, and is intended to partially cover your travel expenses for your flights or train tickets, and/or your accommodations.
+        # Registration is coming soon!
+        Registration for Bio-Design Week will open next week (week of August 21st).
+Tickets will include access to IWBDA, community-driven workshops, and social events.

+    design:
+      columns: '2'

+  - block: markdown
     id: submission-guidelines
     content:
       title: Submission Guidelines